shin4299/homebridge-airvisual/README.md

 # homebridge-airvisual

-Homebridge plugin for AirVisual API
+Homebridge plugin for the AirVisual API

 ## Installation

-1. Install homebridge using: `npm install -g homebridge`
+1. Install homebridge using the instructions at https://github.com/nfarina/homebridge#installation
 2. Install this plugin using: `npm install -g homebridge-airvisual`
 3. Register for an account and get an API key at https://www.airvisual.com/api
 4. Update the Homebridge configuration file